-Where the Office has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset is recognized to the extent of the agency's continuing involvement in the asset.
+Where the Office has neither transferred nor retained substantially all the risks and rewards or transferred control, the asset is recognised to the extent of the agency's continuing involvement in the asset.

-A financial liability is derecognized when the obligation specified in the contract is discharged or cancelled or expires.
+A financial liability is derecognised when the obligation specified in the contract is discharged, transferred or cancelled or expires.